gperdrizet/bartleby/docker_setup_notes.md

 pip install -r requirements-dev.txt
 ```

 Ok, still having issues with scipy 1.11.1 for python 3.13.
 Let's try the tarball for version 42.
-Build env is still clean except for pip upgrade and cmake, so let's just reuse it:
+Our build venv is still clean except for the pip upgrade and cmake, so let's just reuse it:

 ```text
 wget https://github.com/TimDettmers/bitsandbytes/archive/refs/tags/0.42.0.tar.gz